-5.13.
+5.15.
 Under current proposals, there would be two slightly different THAB zone rules, for THAB zones within walkable catchments and THAB zones outside walkable catchments.
-Auckland Council, in its consultation documents, queried whether these zones should be amalgamated.
-We would support a single, cohesive approach to THAB zoning rules across the city.
+Auckland Council, in its consultation documents in May, queried whether these zones should be amalgamated.
+We continue to support a single, cohesive approach to THAB zoning rules across the city.
 This would simplify the development process and improve ease of regulatory compliance.
-Auckland Council could use differing expectations of height controls to ensure that any single THAB rules had a positive impact across city.
+However, it is important that the Council consider and encourage differing expectations of height controls to ensure that any single THAB rules had a positive impact across city.
+We recommend extending THAB zone rules to outside of walkable catchments.